-The previous wave of road warriors might have set the standard for how companies think about corporate travel, but having grown up in a different time and age, the next generation of business travelers is doing things differently.
+The previous wave of road warriors might have set the standard for how companies think about corporate travel, but having grown up in a different time and age, Millennial business travelers are doing things differently.

 The lives of Millennials don’t look much like those of the generations that came before them.
 Work isn’t just restricted to the office 9-5 anymore — instead, they’re often found working flexible hours from home or in a public space like a coffee shop.